jhomolos/Data-Preparation-DNC/README.md

 # Data-Preparation-DNC

-This repository contains the challenge 5 of the course Data Science at Escola DNC.
+**Disclaimer:** This repository contains the challenge 5 of the course Data Science at Escola DNC.
+You will need to unzip the file 'Data.zip' to get the CSV file used here in this repository.
+It was necessary to compact it because of the upload size limit.

 # **Business Understanding**